SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Slip Away**
 >
-> The assassin can attempt to hide even while observed
+> The assassin can attempt to hide even while observed.

 ###### Goblin Cursespitter